kwiatks/climate-change-setup-oxford/README.md

 Documentation for PAIRS APIs.
 We recomend quickly going becoming familiar with the APIs and then go to the step by step instructions :

 - Online PAIRS API Tutorial https://pairs.res.ibm.com/tutorial/documentation/api/core_api_v2.html

+- A very useful Notebook is here -> https://github.com/IBM/ibmpairs/tree/master/tutorials and is also contained in the Project zip file (see the Step by Step instructions for APIs lower in this github).
+We recommend you spend some time looking at the various PAIRS calls inside this Notebook.

 - Swagger https://pairs.res.ibm.com/manual/api-doc/.
 NOTE : you will not be able to use the 'Try it' option in the Swagger website against the API you wish to investigate - contact one of the IBMers if you need to run this feature in the Swagger webpage.
 You can of course call the APIs when within Watsoon Studio (see below).

 - Step by step instructions for this event are shown [here](https://github.com/kwiatks/climate-change-setup-oxford/blob/master/README.md#calling-pairs-and-twc-apis-within-watson-studio)